 **In tussentijd alvast het volgende over deze tot dusver niet-geïdentificeerde cultuurobjecten:

 "Post-comics are much more than just another way of making or telling comics.
 What post-comics are doing is transferring the art of comics to different fields, different contexts, if not different artistic, cultural, technological and industrial worlds.
 These new environments may challenge postcomics the same way they themselves have challenged their initial comics setting." — uit het voorwoord van Baetens' Why do we need Post∞Comics?

 “Thierry Groensteen called comics a ‘uco’ or an ‘unidentified cultural object’.
 But even if they are still partly misunderstood, comics and graphic novels are by now culturally well appreciated.
 Against this background, post-comics appear as the kind of creations that are not easily situated, at least from a conventional comics’ point of view.
 Since the post-comics presented here mix several genealogies (art, comics, literature, cinema and so on) is it still valid to call them post-comics?
 Aren’t they just artworks and practices that incorporate comics traditions?” — uit de inleiding van Conard Post+Comics: A certain point in time

-Now and then, this page will be updated with new index cards of what we could call Post*Comics practices.
+Now and then, this page will be updated with new cards indexing what we could call post*comics practices.

 In the spirit of this working method we’re open to personal text contributions, short pieces of information that are taken down as they are acquired or other notes on post*comics artist practices, specific works and printed matter.